Companies donating the most money to Donald Trump

 Campaign finance laws prohibit companies from donating directly to campaigns, so totals represent donations from the business’s political action committees, owners, employees, and their families.
 Companies are ranked by the share of donations made during the 2024 election cycle that went to Trump.
 When that information was not available, the total dollar amounts were used.
 The data is accurate as of March 2024.

-Marquee names include New York Jets owner Woody Johnson and financial services company Cantor Fitzgerald.
-McMahon Ventures, a consulting firm owned by former WWE CEO Vince McMahon and his wife Linda, who held a cabinet position in the Trump administration, have been the biggest donors to the campaign.
+Marquee names include New York Jets owner Woody Johnson and financial services company Cantor Fitzgerald CEO Howard Lutnick.
+The biggest company donor to Trump’s campaign is McMahon Ventures, a consulting firm owned by former WWE CEO Vince McMahon and his wife Linda, who held a cabinet position in the Trump administration.

-But the list also includes some surprises, including a Wisconsin steel and transportation conglomerate, a Texas-based bank, and at least two oil and gas companies.
+The list also includes some surprises, including a Wisconsin steel and transportation conglomerate and a film-packaging company out of Ohio.
 Read on to see which other companies and their employees are backing Trump this election cycle.

 Sean Rayford // Getty Images